permguard/permguard/www/content/docs/0.0.x/getting-started/hands-on-example.md

 Plese refer to the [DevOps](/docs/0.0.x/devops/authz-server/authz-server/) section for more information about configuration and deployment.
 {{< /callout >}}

-Finally, it is worth considering how to deploy the AuthZ server.
+Finally, it is worth considering how to deploy the AuthZServer.